natewoodward/natewoodward.github.io/_posts/2024-08-06-cheeseburger-mac.md

 Add the milk, water, salt, and worcestershire.
 Bring to a simmer.

 Add the macaroni and reduce heat to maintain a simmer.
 Stir occasionally.
+You may have to stir more frequently as the liquids reduce.

 Once the macaroni is cooked through and the liquids have reduced to a saucy texture, turn off the heat, stir in the cheese, and adjust salt to taste.